wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    Data Citizens need to be trained to use <a href="#PowerBI">Power BI</a> for <a href="#Analytics">Analytics</a>, <a href="#Data+Activator">Data Activator</a> for alerts, and other tools provided by Data Analysts.
 Some track where they spend time on technical aspects to ensure that the time spent is worth the value of the data.

-<a name="DataAnalysts"></a>
+### Data Analysts

-* <strong>Data (Business) Analysts</strong> serve the needs of Data Citizens by establishing dashboards and alerts, and training users on technologies and possibilities.
+<strong>Data (Business) Analysts</strong> serve the needs of Data Citizens by establishing dashboards and alerts, and training users on technologies and possibilities.
 These Analysts design the "data models" defining relationships among sets of data.

    PROTIP: Business analysts also coordinate <a target="_blank" href="https://wilsonmar.github.io/chaos-engineering/">Chaos Engineering efforts</a> to ensure that recovery efforts are quick and effective.